 Monte Carlo Tree Search (MCTS) in AlphaGo Zero

-MCTS Overview
+MCTS Basic

 In MCTS, a node represents a board position and an edge represents a move.

-Let’s introduce another term called action-value function Q. It measures the value of making a move.
-In (a) below, it takes the move in red (a3) and end up with a 0.9 chance of winning.
+Let’s introduce another term called action-value function Q. It measures the value of making a move given a state.
+In (a) below, it takes the move in red and f predicts a 0.9 chance of winning.
 So Q is 0.9.
-In (b), it makes one more move and end up with a 0.6 chance of winning.
-Now, the move a3 is taken twice (visit count N=2).
+In (b), it makes one more move and ends up with a 0.6 chance of winning.
+Now, the move a₃ is visited twice, so we set the visit count N=2.
 The Q value is simply the average of previous results, .i.e.
 W=(0.9+0.6), Q = W/2=0.75.
 In (c), it explores another path.
-Now, a3 is picked 3 times and the Q value is (0.9+0.6+0.3)/3 = 0.6.
+Now, a₃ is visited 3 times and the Q value is (0.9+0.6+0.3)/3 = 0.6.

-However, the search space for Go is huge, we need to prioritize the search better.
 There are two factors needed to consider: exploitation and exploration.

 Mathematically, it selects the move a according to: